 NOTE: The discovery message format is defined in stage 3.

-Editor's note: Whether and how to transmit metadata in discovery message depends on the size of the discovery message, it needs to be confirmed by RAN WG.

 Group discovery/management to support on demand-based group communication for commercial services has the following characteristics:

 - The group discovery/formation/management can be carried out in the Application layer in coordination with the Application Server.

 - Application layer signalling between the UE and the Application Server is out of scope of this specification.

-Editor's note: It is FFS on how the Application layer discovery messages are exchanged over PC5 reference point between UEs.

-5G ProSe Direct Discovery with 5G DDNMF has the following characteristics:
+- Application layer discovery messages are exchanged as user traffic over PC5 reference point 5G ProSe Direct Discovery with 5G DDNMF has the following characteristics:

 - 5G DDNMF in the 5GS is used for 5G ProSe Discovery Direct Code management (including allocation and resolution).
 The 5G DDNMF gets the PDUID from the PCF and subscribes to notifications on Change of PDUID.